azsdaja/Osnowa/README.md

 ## Contact
-Feel free to join the **Gitter chat** if you want to talk about the project: https://gitter.im/Osnowa/community Here's Twitter account of the creator: https://twitter.com/PawelRoguelikes
+Feel free to join the **Gitter chat** if you want to talk about the project: https://gitter.im/Osnowa/community

+Here's the Twitter account of the creator: https://twitter.com/PawelRoguelikes